-When we think about auditing user access, we often tend to focus on IT systems with logs providing reports on credential use, and in some cases, the geographic location of the request.
-However, a Full Spectrum Information Protection/Assurance approach needs to encompass more than just systems operated by a keyboard.
-People, Places and importantly “Paper” should be considered too.
+When auditing user access, we usually focus on IT systems that provide reports on credential use and geographic location of the request.
+However, a Full Spectrum Information Protection/Assurance approach needs to consider more than just systems operated by a keyboard.
+People, places, and importantly, “paper” should be included too.

-Physical Access Control systems have existed since the first lock and key.
-Modern systems that rely on proximity cards or tokens have been with us for several years.
-Systems invariably depend on a computerised backend to manage the users and cards to grant access to areas of the organisation.
+Physical Access Control systems have been in existence since the first lock and key.
+Modern systems that rely on proximity cards or tokens have been in use for several years.
+These systems depend on a computerized backend to manage users and grant access to different areas of the organization.

-But access cards deviate from this, implicitly inferring the answers to 1 & 3, whilst skipping question 2 completely.
-For this reason, it is critical to have an effective monitoring program to report and manage who is opening secure doors.
+However, access cards skip question 2 and infer the answers to 1 & 3.
+This makes it critical to have an effective monitoring program to report and manage who is opening secure doors.

-Monitoring physical access logs could highlight several scenarios.
-This includes users logging onto computer systems without having badged in at the beginning of a shift and or using access cards outside of normal hours or workspaces.
-Unusual access activity can be tracked and reported on, and importantly, can be correlated to job or business function.
+Monitoring physical access logs can highlight several scenarios, such as users logging onto computer systems without badging in at the beginning of a shift, or using access cards outside of normal hours or workspaces.
+Unusual access activity can be tracked, reported, and correlated to job or business function.

-Extending cybersecurity to connected devices used for physical security has been highlighted as an important way that organisations can maximise their operational efficiency and security.
-Ingesting data from access control and physical security systems is an easy way in which NHS Trusts could increase their overall security posture.
+Extending cybersecurity to connected devices used for physical security is an important way for organizations to maximize their operational efficiency and security.
+NHS Trusts can increase their overall security posture by ingesting data from access control and physical security systems.

-At Apto, we have worked with several NHS Trusts, helping them to utilise Splunk and manage this security risk.
-Learn more about securing physical access using technology by contacting us today.
+At Apto, we have assisted several NHS Trusts in utilizing Splunk to manage this security risk.
+You can learn more about securing physical access using technology by contacting us today.

 -